robleach/noolr/README.md

 waking to the warmth
   of her body
 I remembered when it was
-only on without the other
+only one without the other

 ----------